Commerce

 12 Accounting: 12Acc Full Year

 Course Description: This course further develops student knowledge in Accounting fundamentals.
-It focuses on: accounting concepts, presentation of financial information, analysis and interpretation of financial information, and accounting sub-systems.
+It focuses on: accounting concepts, presentation of financial information, accounting for partnerships and accounting sub-systems.

-Recommended Entry Criteria: a minimum of 8 credits from 11Acc (if studied) including Achievement Standard 90978, otherwise Level 1 Certificate
+Recommended Entry Criteria: a minimum of 8 credits from 11Acc (if studied) otherwise Level 1 Certificate

 Qualifications to be gained: Level 2 Achievement Standards credits